Influenza (flu) and pregnancy

 How can the flu harm your pregnancy?

-Health complications from the flu, such as pneumonia, can be serious and even deadly, especially if you’re pregnant.
-If you get the flu during pregnancy, you’re more likely than other adults to have serious complications, so it’s best to get a flu shot before you get pregnant.
+Health complications from the flu, like a lung infection called pneumonia, can be serious and even deadly, especially if you’re pregnant.
+If you get the flu during pregnancy, you’re more likely than other adults to have serious complications.
+It’s best to get a flu shot before you get pregnant.
+Getting a flu shot can help reduce your risk of getting the flu, having serious flu complications and needing treatment in a hospital.

-Pregnant women who get the flu are more likely than women who don’t get it to have preterm labor (labor that happens before 37 weeks of pregnancy) and premature birth (birth that happens before 37 weeks of pregnancy).
-Fever from the flu can lead to birth defects and other problems in your baby.
+Pregnant women who get the flu are more likely than women who don’t get it to have preterm labor (labor that happens before 37 weeks of pregnancy) and premature birth (birth that happens before 37 weeks of pregnancy.
+Fever from the flu may be linked to birth defects, like neural tube defects, and other problems in your baby.
 A birth defect is a health condition that is present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.
+Neural tube defects are birth defects of the brain and spinal cord.

 Is it safe to get a flu shot during pregnancy?

-Common signs and symptoms of the flu include:
+What are signs and symptoms of the flu?

 - Runny or stuffy nose

-Call your provider right away if you have any of these signs or symptoms:
+Call 911 and get medical care right away if you have any of these signs or symptoms:

 - Trouble breathing or shortness of breath

-- Signs or symptoms that get better but then come back with fever and a worse cough
+- Flu signs or symptoms that get better but then come back with fever and a worse cough

 If you think you have the flu even if you’ve been vaccinated, call your health care provider right away.
-She may prescribe an antiviral medicine to prevent or treat the flu.
+She may prescribe an antiviral medicine to help prevent or treat the flu.
 Antivirals kill infections caused by viruses.
-For flu, antivirals work best if you take them within 2 days of getting sick.
+They can make your flu milder and help you feel better faster.
+Antivirals also can help prevent serious flu complications, like pneumonia.
+For flu, antivirals work best if you take them within 2 days of having symptoms.
 Quick treatment with antiviral medicine can help prevent serious flu complications.

-Three medicines are approved in the United States for preventing or treating the flu in pregnant women and women who recently had a baby.
+Three medicines are approved in the United States to prevent or treat the flu in pregnant women and women who recently had a baby.
 Talk to your provider about which one is right for you:

 How can you stop the flu from spreading?